 Writing Bad

-‘But Margaret, you seem so nice,’ a writing colleague said to me.
+‘But M, you seem so nice,’ a writing colleague once said to me.
 ‘How do you come up with this stuff?
 Where does it come from?’
 I shrugged.
 First of all, I’m not that nice.
-Secondly, being a writer is different to being a human being.
-The human is there to get along in the world, … Continue reading Writing Bad
+Secondly, being a writer is different from living life as a human being.
+The human is there to get along … Continue reading Writing Bad

 Plumbline